sodadata/docs/soda-sql/documentation/tests.md

 However, where a test must determine whether or not data is valid, you must add a fourth element, a **column configuration key** to define what qualifies as valid.
 In the scan YAML file, you define a column configuration key before the test that will use the definition of "valid".

 In the example below, the user defined the `valid_format` as `date_eu` or dd/mm/yyyy format.
 The metric `invalid_percentage` refers to the `valid_format` configuration key to determine if the data in the column is valid.
+Note that `valid_format` applies only to columns with data type TEXT.
+Refer to [Data types]({% link soda-sql/documentation/supported-data-types.md %}) for details.
 To see a list of all available column configuration keys, see [Column Metrics]({% link soda-sql/documentation/sql_metrics.md %}#column-metrics).

 ```yaml
 columns: